weicheng113/CarND-Vehicle-Detection/writeup.md

 * Detection fails with noises, e.g., the cars in the opposite direction on the other side of guardrail.
 Detection also fails when car is far away.
 * I would like to experiment some more color space and features extractions to find a more stable detection.
 * I would like to look into some alternatives to sliding window searching apporach, as it does not look efficient.
-* I would like to try Deep Learning CNN approach for clafication.
+* I would like to try Deep Learning CNN approach for classification.